 sketch a dense direction field as a fully covering set of tiny line segments.
+Or use Mathlab or similar to draw the segments.
 Based on that, draw various solution curves.
 Discuss maxima and minima, symmetry, asymptotes, and inflection points of the solutions.
-Do not solve the equation algebraically.
+Do NOT solve the equation algebraically.
 Use only the direction field to derive the solution properties.
 No cheating!